leanprover-community/repl/README.md

 # A read-eval-print-loop for Lean 4

+## About this Fork

+This is a fork of the original Lean REPL that supports multiple Lean versions.
+The versioning system is designed to ensure compatibility across different Lean releases:

+- Each release of this REPL fork, starting from v1.0.9, is tagged with both the REPL version and the corresponding Lean version it supports.
+- Tags follow the format `vX.Y.Z_lean-toolchain-vA.B.C`, where:
+  - `vX.Y.Z` is the REPL version
+  - `vA.B.C` is the Lean version (including intermediate Lean versions with suffixes like `-rc1`)
+- All recent REPL features and bug fixes are backported to previous Lean versions.
+- All Lean versions are tested in the CI pipeline.
+Some Lean versions do not have a corresponding Mathlib release, in which case, Mathlib-related tests are skipped.

+**Note:** Some output differences specific to each Lean version may occur.

+## Changelog

+### v1.1.1-dev

+- Add support for Lean v4.22.0-rc1 and v4.22.0-rc2.

+### v1.0.11

+- Add support for Lean v4.22.0-rc1 and v4.22.0-rc2.

+### v1.1.0-dev

+- Incorporate the experimental prefix state optimization from the `auto-prefix-optimization` branch, along with a few fixes for the tactic mode. [#110](https://github.com/leanprover-community/repl/pull/110), [#109](https://github.com/leanprover-community/repl/pull/109), [#108](https://github.com/leanprover-community/repl/pull/108), [#106](https://github.com/leanprover-community/repl/pull/106)

+### v1.0.10

+- Add support for Lean v4.21.0.

+### v1.0.9

+- First version using the new tagging system: one tag per Lean version.
+- Add support for all Lean versions between 4.19.0 and v4.21.0-rc3 (+ v4.19.0-rc3).

+### v1.0.8

+- Add support for Lean v4.19.0. **Note:** v4.19.0-rc3 has been forgotten and is added in v1.0.9.

+### v1.0.7

+- Fix `auxiliary declaration cannot be created when declaration name is not available` issue for Lean v4.18.0.
+See <https://github.com/leanprover-community/repl/issues/44#issuecomment-2814069261>

+### v1.0.6

+- Add kernel check for proofs in tactic mode.

+### v1.0.5

+- Add support for Lean v4.19.0-rc1 and v4.19.0-rc2

+### v1.0.4

+- Add support for Lean v4.18.0

+### v1.0.3

+- First version using the new branching and versioning system.
+Branch name = REPL version, commit names = Lean versions.

+## Usage

 Run using `lake exe repl`.
 Communicates via JSON on stdin and stdout.
 Commands should be separated by blank lines.